M1kYbaD/html-css-introduction/README.md

 - `Common CSS selectors`
 - `Fundamental layout concepts`

+## List

+- `Carousels-Examples`: Examples of image and content carousels built with HTML and CSS.
+- `Simple-Exercises`: A set of small exercises to practice HTML and CSS basics.

 ## Additional Resources

 To explore **HTML** and **CSS** in more depth, check out the tutorials on [W3Schools](https://www.w3schools.com/).